WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/General_Diodes/index.md

 There are a number of different types of diodes, but all of their circuit symbols are based on the one above.

-# Common Diode Types and Their Uses

-The Wikipedia diode page lists almost 20 different types of diodes, but in practice, most circuit design only uses a handful of them.
+The [Wikipedia diode entry](https://en.wikipedia.org/wiki/Diode) lists almost 20 different types of diodes, but in practice, most circuit design only uses a handful of them.
 As we explore more circuits, we'll also introduce additional, specialized diodes.

 ## Diode Characteristics